DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 **login_required**

-An optional key on the node specifying whether a user must be logged in to the system in order to see the node.
+An optional key on the node specifying whether a user must be logged in to the system to see the node.

 :Key: ``url``
 :Type: ``bool``